Noise Levels in Rimmon Heights, Manchester, NH | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Rimmon Heights

 Average noise levels for Rimmon Heights residents, grouped by direction from the center of Rimmon Heights.
-Eastern Rimmon Heights carries the highest population-weighted average; Western Rimmon Heights carries the lowest.
-Just 20% of residents in Western Rimmon Heights live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Rimmon Heights.
+The highest population-weighted average is in northwestern Rimmon Heights; the lowest is in southern Rimmon Heights, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Rimmon Heights